 The organization hosts events for schools and youth groups in addition to the general public.
 For those looking to learn more about the universe, join one of their astronomy or astrophotography seminars, mirror- and telescope-making classes.

-Annual events include the Julia Starfest, Stars in the Park, and Oak Oasis Star Party.
+Annual events include the Julian Starfest, Stars in the Park, and Oak Oasis Star Party.
 Don’t forget to look for shooting stars, and if you do, make a wish!

-Spend the evening with beautiful Victorian architecture in the Gaslamp Quarter.
+Spend the evening among beautiful Victorian architecture in the Gaslamp Quarter.
 You’ll find so much to do in this part of downtown San Diego that you may have trouble choosing.

 Whether you’re seeking culture, gastronomic pursuits, or live entertainment, you’ll find it here with the Gaslamp Quarter’s unique mix of innovative eateries, lively bars, and chic theaters.

-Start your evening window shopping at the unique boutiques.
-Pick up a unique souvenir and then head over to one of the fine dining options serving a variety of cuisines that include Japanese, Russian and Mexican, among others.
+Start your evening window shopping at the many unique boutiques.
+Pick up a unique souvenir and then head over to one of the fine dining options serving a variety of cuisines that include Japanese, Russian, and Mexican, among others.

-Find a nightclub like the Parq Restaurant and Nightclub or House of Blues San Diego as night descends.
-Catch a show at one of the many theaters putting on plays, live music, or comedy acts.
+Check out a nightclub like the Parq Restaurant and Nightclub for something more on the wild side as night descends.
+You can always catch a show at one of the many theaters putting on plays, live music, or comedy acts.

-The city’s cultural center is Old Town San Diego, considered the birthplace of California.
-With roots dating to 1769, Old Town San Diego retains its Mexican influence through the area’s restaurants, shops, and entertainment venues.
+The city’s cultural center is Old Town San Diego, and is considered the birthplace of California.
+With roots dating to 1769, San Diego’s Old Town retains its Mexican influence through the area’s restaurants, shops, and entertainment venues.

-Kettner Boulevard is home to restaurants with celebrity chefs that tickle patrons’ taste buds with innovative cuisine.
-In this popular date night spot, you’ll also find tantalizing Argentinian cuisine here with succulent steaks, rich Malbec wine, and Latin entertainment.
-Favorites include:
+Kettner Boulevard and India St. are the main streets for great restaurants, where celebrity chefs tickle patrons’ taste buds with innovative cuisine.
+In this popular date night spot, you’ll also find tantalizing Argentinian/Italian fusion cuisine at Puerto la Boca, with succulent steaks, rich Malbec wine, and Latin entertainment.
+Other favorites include: